bao-project/bao-docs/source/development/misra.rst

 :ref:`Guideline Requalification Plan <misra_gep>` using automated checker tools in the :ref:`CI pipeline <ci>`.
 Developers should continuously check for MISRA violations by :ref:`running the checker tools locally<misra_check_locally>` at each commit.
-Any violation identified in submitted code must be justifiable and duly :ref:`deviated<deviations>`.
+Any violation identified in the submitted code must be justifiable and duly :ref:`deviated<deviations>`.
 These processes must be properly documented, peer-reviewed, and authorized according to the project's :ref:`contribution process <contributing>` and the guidance provided by the official `MISRA Compliance:2020 document
 <https://www.misra.org.uk/app/uploads/2021/06/MISRA-Compliance-2020.pdf>`_.

-Every developer, reviewer or maintainer should make themselves familiar with, first and foremost, the guidelines themselves, and secondly with the processes described in this document.
+Every developer, reviewer, or maintainer should familiarize themselves with, first and foremost, the guidelines themselves, and secondly, the processes described in this document.

-Each repository in the project might abide to the guidelines with varying degrees of fidelity.
-Each will have its own independent :ref:`MISRA artefacts<misra_artefacts>`, although these might derive from the same base and be easily migrated from one repository to another.
+Each repository in the project might abide by the guidelines with varying degrees of fidelity.
+Each will have its independent :ref:`MISRA artefacts<misra_artefacts>`, although these might derive from the same base and be easily migrated from one repository to another.
 The processes and artefacts described in this document shall be overseen and enforced by the appointed repository's :ref:`MISRA manager`.

-The guidelines' text document itself is under strict licensing restrictions and, therefore, the project cannot provide it to outside contributors.
+The guidelines' text document is under strict licensing restrictions and, therefore, the project cannot provide it to outside contributors.
 The document can be licensed on a per-person basis at the official's `MISRA website shop <https://www.misra.org.uk/shop/>`_.